Speech presented by Chief Instructor, Branco Bratich:

 Personally I think she thinks I am nuts starting a fulltime dojo at my age.
 It was suggested that I should be winding down at my age.
 As if that’s going to happen.
 The walls of our dojos are is a history of my karate life.
 Every poster and picture holds a memory that I cherish.

 I am indeed a fortunate man.
-My family, Jessica, Brian, Michelle, Mitchell, Rubika, Leo and soon to be another Grandson with no name as yet are very special to me.
+My family, Jessica, Brian, Michelle, Mitchell, Rubika, Leo, Beau and Neve are very special to me.
 As most of you know family is everything to me.
 You just have to look at the windows to realise what values I consider important.

 My memories are not just displayed on the walls my students/friends are who are here tonight are all part of my history.
 My thanks to the students who have been with me since their childhood and some would say mine as well.
 Adam Camuglia, Iona Scott, Rebecca Bartlett, Kellie Shimmings, Duncan Scott, Jerome Durham, Rudi and Donald James and finally Hani Zahra, who has travelled from Sydney to celebrate the opening.